Day Tripping In Cleveland

 With its cache of well-preserved heritage buildings, original timber lighthouse, 168 year old pub, slick museum, historical homestead and quaint town centre it has plenty of attractions to fill a day and more.

-And whether arriving by car or train most of the sights are easily accessible from Cleveland Station where the Visitors Info centre is located, with the town centre itself across the road.
+And whether arriving by car or train most of the sights are easily accessible from Cleveland Station, with the town centre itself across the road.

 This walk meanders past gorgeous heritage listed buildings from the mid nineteenth century onwards including the landmark Grand Hotel, Queensland's very first licensed pub, whose first storey was built in 1851 and whose neighbour is Queensland's oldest banyan tree, the old Cleveland Hotel c1860, St Paul's church c1873, the old courthouse and jail c1849 (now a restaurant overlooking the water) and the old school house, now an art gallery.

 At Cleveland Point is the old wooden light house, built in 1864 as only one few left in Queensland and here, at the halfway point of the walk, is the fantastic old 1930's building incorporating the Lighthouse Café – an idyllic spot to sit with a bucket of prawns and a beer with a view to Stradbroke Island and the waters of the bay lapping at the ground.
 There's also a seafood restaurant inside or a fish'n'chips kiosk for takeaway to the nearby park.

-Back in the town centre, whose main street Bloomfield St is dotted with artworks by local artists and which hosts the Cleveland Farmers markets on Saturday mornings, Jeppo Gelato does arguably the best gelato to be found anywhere and quaint little vintage and handmade boutique Willow and Fox is well worth a visit.
+Back in the town centre, whose main street Bloomfield St is dotted with artworks by local artists and which hosts the Cleveland Farmers markets on Saturday mornings, Jeppo Gelato does arguably the best gelato to be found anywhere as well as great coffee and a bit of Italian home-cooking.
 And on the intersection with Middle St the Redland Art Gallery has an ever changing stash of local and touring artworks.